 Tonica - Lostant is a very small town located in the state of Illinois.
 With a population of 3,557 people and just one neighborhood, Tonica - Lostant is the 426th largest community in Illinois.
-Much of the housing stock in Tonica - Lostant was built prior to World War II, making it one of the older and more historic towns in the country.
+Tonica - Lostant has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Tonica - Lostant is generally considered to be a blue-collar town.
 39.01% of the Tonica - Lostant workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tonica - Lostant is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Tonica - Lostant who work in management occupations (12.56%), office and administrative support (9.26%), and healthcare (6.34%).

-As is often the case in a small town, Tonica - Lostant doesn't have a public transportation system that people use for their commute.
+Tonica - Lostant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Tonica - Lostant rank slightly lower than the national average.
-14.07% of adults 25 and older in Tonica - Lostant have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Tonica - Lostant with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.07% of adults in Tonica - Lostant have a bachelor's degree or advanced degree.

 The per capita income in Tonica - Lostant in 2022 was $39,152, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $156,608 for a family of four.
 However, Tonica - Lostant contains both very wealthy and poor people as well.